Scientific Research Red Light Therapy

 https://pubmed.ncbi.nlm.nih.gov/39325239/

-• Main finding: Improved hair measurements in treated area vs control.
+• Increased hair density in the treated area

 6. Yang K, et al. Hair growth promoting effects of 650 nm red light (ex vivo)